SQL Sentry Portal Top SQL

 Totals

-Note: By default, the Totals grid displays the top 10 queries by logical reads (descending ).
-For all grids, the arrow with the circle around it highlights by which column the data is sorted; ascending or descending .
+Note: By default, the Totals table displays the top 15 queries by logical reads (descending ▼.
+For all tables, the arrow with the circle around it highlights by which column the data is sorted; ascending ▲ or descending ▼.

 Use the search bar to further filter your Top SQL totals.
 Type your search parameters into the search bar and select enter to filter the Totals grid.